Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Performance Evaluation

-Unless otherwise specified, we use \texttt{GPT-3.5-turbo} as the LLM backend.
+Unless otherwise specified, we use \texttt{GPT-3.5-turbo} as the LLM back-end.
 For Webshop and HotpotQA, we provide two full trajectories of successful execution to the agent as context.
-For ALFWorld, following Yao et al.~\citep{shinn2024reflexion}, we provide two task-specific examples to the agent for each of the six tasks.
+For ALFWorld, following Yao et al.~\cite{shinn2024reflexion}, we provide two task-specific examples to the agent for each of the six tasks.
 We also provide examples for the hindsight reflection.
-Specifically, we provide two examples of the goal-trajectory reflection and one example of the full-trajectory reflection. \emph{Note that since Retroformer uses gradient-based update, we do not count its performance at \#Epi=5 as in-context learning results.
-Similarly, since ADaPT retries to execute the task when failed, we do not count its performance at \#Epi=1 as Pass@1 results.}
+Specifically, we provide two examples of the goal-trajectory reflection and one example of the full-trajectory reflection.
+Since ADaPT retries to execute the task when failed, we do not count its performance at \#Epi=1 as Pass@1 results.